IRS form featuring the standard deduction, with a pen and a calculator.

 A deduction is something that is or may be subtracted.
 A sales tax deduction is an amount of sales tax subtracted from a tax bill.

-“Sales tax deduction” typically refers to the state and local tax (SALT) deduction offered by the federal government and administered by the IRS.
-United States taxpayers are entitled to deduct some of the state and local sales and use taxes or state and local income taxes from their taxable income, thereby lowering the amount of federal income taxes they owe.
+The sales tax deduction is part of the state and local tax (SALT) deduction offered by the federal government and administered by the IRS.
+United States taxpayers are entitled to deduct a certain amount of state and local sales and use taxes or state and local income taxes from their taxable income, thereby lowering the amount of federal income taxes they owe.

 Is there a state sales tax deduction?